Net Working Capital (NWC): Formula, Components, and Types Explained

 • It plays a critical role in ensuring a company's financial stability and sustainability by enabling the fulfilment of crucial payments during cash flow difficulties, including salaries, supplier dues, and other obligations.

-• In mergers and acquisitions (M&A), analyzing NWC is critical for financial due diligence, offering insights into a company's financial health and potential risks associated with its working capital.
+• In mergers and acquisitions (M&A), analysing NWC is critical for financial due diligence, offering insights into a company's financial health and potential risks associated with its working capital.

-• Lastly, NWC impacts cash flow calculations by contrasting non-cash current assets and non-debt current liabilities.
+• NWC impacts cash flow calculations by contrasting non-cash current assets and non-debt current liabilities.

 How to Improve Net Working Capital?